BONECA DE ATAÚRO

 August 2016 — Added to Growinguptroppo.com.
 A website providing independent advise on family-friendly holiday pads.

 David first encountered this doll-making women cooperative in June 2009, while he was mapping cultural produce across the country.
 With the years and through a series of collaborations, he became a good friend with the Swiss artist and founder Ester Piera Zuercher, Maturina (art director), Virginia (current president) and Leocadia (guest-house and restaurant manager).
-He gradually became a life-time supporter of the project providing pro-bono assistance in several areas: brokering new clients, photographing their collection, designing their catalogue, setting up their official website and Facebook page and introducing them to social media.
+He gradually became a life-time supporter of the project providing pro-bono assistance in several areas: sourcing new clients, photographing their collection, designing their catalogue, setting up their official website and Facebook page and introducing them to social media.
 Educational was crucial to the success of their emancipation, so several educational activities were set up, including an artist-in-residence program to help the women gain a strong art and design foundation, as well as further textile and product design expertise.
 In December 2016, David designed and help to set up their new shop in Dili.

 Please, feel free to browse their full catalogue below.